Executive Orders: Plot

-The attack on Ryan's daughter, as well as the assassination attempt on the President, is swiftly averted by the FBI and the Secret Service.
-However, the Ebola epidemic causes the President to declare martial law and enforce a travel ban to contain the virus.
+The attack on Ryan's daughter as well as the assassination attempt on the President are swiftly averted by the FBI and Secret Service.
+However, the Ebola epidemic causes Ryan to declare martial law and enforce a travel ban to contain the virus.
 The epidemic later burns out due to the virus being so fragile that it cannot spread effectively.
-Meanwhile, CIA operatives John Clark and Domingo Chavez are tasked with investigating the origin of the virus in Africa, where they later find out about Daryaei's involvement, connecting the whole puzzle of seemingly unrelated global crises that are baffling the United States.
-Ryan then deploys what is left of the United States military (the virus immobilizes almost the entire military apparatus except for one fighter wing, two armored cavalry regiments, and one National Guard armor brigade that had been training at isolated Fort Irwin) to assist Saudi and Kuwaiti military forces in repelling a UIR invasion of Saudi Arabia.
+Meanwhile, CIA operatives John Clark and Domingo Chavez are tasked with investigating the origin of the virus in Africa, where they later discover Daryaei's involvement, connecting the puzzle of seemingly unrelated global crises.
+Ryan then deploys what is left of the United States military (the virus immobilized almost the entire military apparatus except for one fighter wing, two armored cavalry regiments, and one National Guard armor brigade that had been training at isolated Fort Irwin) to assist Saudi and Kuwaiti military forces in repelling a UIR invasion of Saudi Arabia.

 The tide soon turns against the UIR, with its forces obliterated by the combined firepower of the United States, Saudi Arabia, and Kuwait.
-President Ryan had sent Clark and Chavez into Tehran, the de facto capital of UIR, to target Daryaei with assistance from Russian intelligence.
+President Ryan had sent Clark and Chavez into Tehran, the de facto capital of the UIR, to target Daryaei with assistance from Russian intelligence.
 The Ayatollah is later killed in his residence by precision-guided munitions dropped from F-117 Nighthawks.
 Ryan then threatens to launch a tactical nuclear strike on Tehran unless those responsible for the attacks are immediately extradited to the U.S. to face charges, and the facility where the weaponized Ebola was cultured is neutralized.
-He announces a new foreign policy doctrine, the “Ryan Doctrine", under which the United States will hold personally accountable any foreign leader who orders attacks on U.S. citizens, territory, or possessions in the future.
+He announces a new foreign policy doctrine, the "Ryan Doctrine", under which the United States will hold personally accountable any foreign leader who orders attacks on U.S. citizens, territory, or possessions in the future.

-Kealty's challenge to President Ryan's legitimacy fails in court; due to the way Kealty's legal complaint was worded, the federal judge who heard the case inadvertently confirms that Ryan is the President of the United States.
+Kealty's challenge to Ryan's legitimacy fails in court; due to the way Kealty's legal complaint was worded, the federal judge who hears the case inadvertently confirms that Ryan is the President.
 In the aftermath of the crisis, public appreciation of the unelected president grows.